 Adrenaline Can Hide Injuries After a Car Accident

 Being involved in a car crash is one of the most stressful things a person can experience.
 It can happen in the blink of an eye.
 In the moments after a car crash a driver may think, “Am I injured?
 Is anyone else injured?
 What should I do now?”
 After a car accident, it is important that everyone involved check themselves for injuries.
 Car accident injuries can result in broken bones, concussions, neck and back injuries, and damage to soft tissue.
 Many individuals who get into car accidents quickly determine that they have not been injured, however, it may be hard to know this for sure in the moments following an accident.
 Car crashes are extremely very dangerous and may lead to disability, reoccurring pain, and even death.
-Between 20 and 50 million Americans suffer injuries in car accidents annuallyr, resulting in over 1 million days under hospital care due to these accidents.
+Between 20 and 50 million Americans suffer injuries in car accidents annually, resulting in over 1 million days under hospital care due to these accidents.

 “Fight or Flight” Hormones Masks Pain